Customer Acquisition Cost (CAC)

 - Focus more on customer retention.
 Murray says to think about CAC as debt: “If you have poor retention, you’re putting all this money into CAC.
 You’re losing customers sometimes before they pay back CAC.
 Now, you’re relying on new customers to fund both those previous ones and the CAC for themselves.”
 If you’re struggling with churn, bolstering your CS department could help foster positive customer relationships to improve retention and make CAC more manageable.

 - Determine how much you should spend on ads.
 One of the easiest levers to pull for marketing expenses is your paid ads budget.
 Work closely with your partners to understand the return on investment of past marketing campaigns.
-Build out models to better forecast ad spend and find ways to stretch those dollars further.
+Build out models to better forecast ad spend and find ways to stretch those dollars further and improve ROAS.

 - Balance long-term and short-term marketing spend.
 Not everything marketing does has the direct ROI of paid ads.
 But you still need to invest in those brand-building activities to strengthen the long-term pipeline.
 If you need to lower CAC, collaborate with marketing to limit the more experimental channels and double down on what’s showing promising value already.